Table of Contents

 However, with the advent of printing and more demand for paper, trees were found to be an alternate solution to paper.

-Fortunately, in the 21st century, the revival of creating tree-free paper is picking up pace with more people wanting cleaner and sustainable tree free products.
+Fortunately, in the 21st century, the revival of creating tree-free paper is picking up pace with more people wanting cleaner and sustainable tree free paper products.

-So Grab your mold, get that vat ready and get your hands down and make some earth-friendly paper
+So Grab your mould, get that vat ready and get your hands down and make some earth-friendly paper

 Look through your fiber collection options.

 Most material that contains over 60% cellulose can be made into paper.
-So look around your neighborhood for options.
+So look around your neighbourhood for options.
 Textile rags, coffee husk, corn husk, mulberry sticks all make for the great paper

 Preparing the fiber for paper making.